Campaign cord

-Historically, they have been worn by the US military from the mid 19th century in the Indian campaigns, World War I, World War II to a lesser degree in the pacific theatre, and by Air Cavalry in Vietnam.
-They are also worn by a number of US police highway patrol and Sheriffs.
+Historically, they have been worn by the US military commonly during the American Civil War and American Indian Wars, World War I, World War II to a lesser degree in the Pacific Theatre, and have been given to members of the 1st Cavalry Division since Vietnam.
+They are also worn by a number of US police, highway patrol, and sheriffs.

 Pre World War One campaign cords tended to be of more elaborate construction, with two or three strands making up the one cord, each of a different colour.

-Post World War One designs tend to be simpler in appearance and just have the one strand.
+Post-WWI designs tend to be simpler in appearance and just have the one strand.

-The colour of the cords could be indicative of the branch of the unit the wearer was with, and also denote rank.
-In 1941 campaign cords worn by US troops in the pacific had the enlisted men wearing a variety of colours depending on their functions, while officers mixed black and gold cords.